s-expressionists/Inravina/README.md

 specific printer in the `common-lisp` package have been covered yet.

-In the case of no available printer in the dispatch table for function or macro calls there is a fallback printer that will use introspection on the appropriate lambda list declaration to determine non-key argument counts, body forms, and embedded lambda list desctructuring arguments for macros.
+In the case of no available printer in the dispatch table for function or macro calls there is a fallback printer.
+This printer will use introspection on the appropriate  lambda list declaration to determine non-key argument counts, body forms, and embedded lambda list desctructuring arguments for macros.
 Given that information it will attempt to do things like keeping key-values together on a single line or printing body forms correctly, etc.

 # Extended Functionality